computoms/computoms.github.io/src/dev/container-networking.md

 ---
 date: 2025-08-12
-title: Container networking
+title: Container networking with iptables and namespaces
-draft: true
 ---

-This article summarizes networking concepts of containers using `iptables`.
+This article summarizes networking concepts of containers using `iptables` and network namespaces.

 [TOC]